emmyclau/exercise/README.md

 |wagemfg |weekly wage, manufacturing|
 |wageloc |weekly wage, local government employees|

 Prepare a report investigating the determinants of crime and addressing the concerns of the political campaign.
-Please provide details of your model, explain the limitations of your analysis, and your policy suggestions.
+Please provide your model specification, explain the limitations of your analysis, and your policy suggestions.